mapbox/node-mapnik-bench/README.md

 > At what point do more threads help performance or hurt it and does this vary predictably by zoom level?

-> Does the the asynchronous tile requests, which result in non-deterministic order of bbox's passed to RasterIO, have a negative impact on file-system level caching or GDAL's block cache?
+> Do the asynchronous tile requests made by tilelive, which result in non-deterministic order of bbox's passed to RasterIO, have a negative impact on file-system level caching or GDAL's block cache?

 > Is the block cache in GDAL helping performance overall?
 Can the mutex locks used in the cache be tuned to further improve performance?